20 Ways to Prepare Young Athletes for Success in Sports and in Life

 14. Don’t allow limp handshakes or conversations without eye contact.

 This point shouldn’t warrant any explanation, but I would just add that coaches and scouts really do pay attention to things like this.
 Sprinting out to your position on the field, picking up equipment after a game, and cheering on teammates are all little things you can do to show that you really care.
 If you approach one part of your life apathetically, who is to say that it won’t carry over to everything else that you do?

 15. Surround kids with unconditionally positive people.

-Check out this awesome article about the positive response Colorado Rockies players had to the hiring of Dante Bichette as hitting coach last year.
+Check out this awesome article about the positive response Colorado Rockies players had to the hiring of Dante Bichette as hitting coach a few years ago.
 I’ve gotten to know Dante pretty well, and he’s one of the most down-to-Earth and optimistic guys you’ll ever meet.
 In this article, they quoted Carlos Gonzalez – one of the top players in Major League Baseball – as saying, "Just being honest, I don't want a guy who's always being negative.
 He's been really good for me already."
 Guys in the big leagues are conditioned more than anyone else to learn to deal with failure; after all, the best hitters on the planet still fail 60-70% of the time!
 Yet, they STILL generally respond more favorably to people who are positive.
 Don’t you think that kids who are less prepared would need that unconditionally positive influence even more?

 The secret is to find unconditionally positive people who know their stuff and then put your trust in them.
 You wouldn’t tell your accountant how to do your taxes, and you wouldn’t tell your lawyer how to write up your contracts.
 So, don’t tell coaches how to do their jobs after you’ve already recognized that they are experts and mentors in their area.